 Dragon and Lion Dance Extravaganza: Performances and Parade

-Where?: Hong Kong Cultural Centre Piazza B and C
+Where?: Hong Kong Cultural Centre and streets of Tsim Sha Tsui

 How Much?: Free!